ArturoDeza/Piranhas/README.md

 ### Q: Should degrees of visual angle be a standard in Computer Vision?

 A: No. Unless you are rigorously comparing human and machine fixations and you want to have a common space to compare human psychophysics with machine classification/detection performance.
-Some papers that have a mixed human + computer perception flavor through experiments or discussion are:
+Some papers that have a mixed human + computer perception flavor, be it through experiments or discussion are:

 * Agrawal, Pulkit, et al. "Pixels to voxels: modeling visual representation in the human brain." arXiv preprint arXiv:1407.5104 (2014).
 * Aminoff, Elissa M., et al. "Applying artificial vision models to human scene understanding."
 Frontiers in computational neuroscience 9 (2015).